sbabic/swupdate/doc/source/handlers.rst

 of the image to be installed.
 The handler must read the whole image, and when it returns back SWUpdate can go on with the next image in the stream.

+The data parameter is usually a pointer that was registered with the handler.
+For script handlers it is instead a pointer to a ``struct script_handler_data`` which contains a ``script_fn`` enum value, indicating the current installation phase, and the registered data pointer.

 SWUpdate provides a general function to extract data from the stream and copy to somewhere else: